-Our archival collection reflects the history of the Swedish labour movement from mid-19th century until today.
-We hold archival records from political parties, unions and other organisations as well as personal documents from people within the labour movement.
+Our archival collection reflects the history of the Swedish labour movement from the mid-19th century until today.
+We have archival records from political parties, unions and other organisations as well as personal documents from people within the labour movement.

-Among these are for example the Social Democratic Party, The Left Party of Sweden, the Swedish Trade Union Confederation, the Central organisation of the Workers of Sweden (syndicalists).
-Also the women’s and youth organisations of the above mentioned collections.
-Another areas of interest are those associating with workers’ culture, for example the Workers’ Educational Association, the People’s Houses, the People’s Parks, Swedish Union of Tenants, as well as newspapers and publishing houses.
+Among these are, for example, the Social Democratic Party, The Left Party of Sweden, the Swedish Trade Union Confederation, and the Central Organisation of the Workers of Sweden (syndicalists), as well as the women’s and youth organisations of the above mentioned collections.
+Other areas of interest are those associated with workers’ culture, for example the Workers’ Educational Association, the People’s Houses, the People’s Parks and the Swedish Union of Tenants, as well as newspapers and publishing houses.

-We concentrate on the archives of the central national level and Stockholm-based organisations.
+We concentrate on the archives of national organisations and on Stockholm-based organisations.

-We also hold a considerably large section of documents of international or foreign character, for example documents from German-speaking refugees living in Sweden during the 1930’s and 1940’s.
-In records from former and present party leaders’ as well as other members’ of the labour movement there are many non-Swedish correspondents.
+We also have a large selection of documents of international or foreign character, for example documents from German-speaking refugees living in Sweden during the 1930’s and 1940’s.
+In the archives from former and present party leaders, as well as other members of the labour movement, there are many non-Swedish correspondents.

-Extensive collections of photographs and slides, posters, films, audio recordings, banners, pins, among other miscellaneous objects provide additional historical information.
+Extensive collections of photographs and slides, posters, films, audio recordings, banners and pins, among other miscellaneous objects, provide additional historical information.

-The library holds roughly 120 000 titles, including serial publications, 30 000 booklets/pamphlets, 200 periodicals on active subscription and a large collection of the organizational prints of the labour and union organizations as well as other social movements.
+The library contains roughly 120.000 titles, including serial publications, 30.000 booklets/pamphlets, 200 periodicals on active subscription and a large collection of the organisational prints of the labour and union organizations as well as from other social movements.

 The library acquires literature on the praxis, theory and history of the labour movement.
-Other themes of interest, provided they have a labour movement angle, are: social sciences, social politics, social issues, peace and disarmament, history, biography, education, workers’ education, literature, workers’ literature (including fiction), political economy, technology, industry and communication, as well as art and music.
-The library also holds all the printed material of the Swedish labour movement.
+Other themes of interest, provided they in some way are related to the labour movement are social sciences, social politics, social issues, peace and disarmament, history, biography, education, workers’ education, literature, workers’ literature (including fiction), political economy, technology, industry and communication, as well as art and music.
+The library also contains all the printed material of the Swedish labour movement.

 Other languages than Swedish are also represented in the library holdings.
 Most common among these are German, English, French and Spanish.

-Starting from 1989, new acquisitions are also to be found in the national on-line database of Swedish libraries, Libris.
+Starting from 1989, all new acquisitions have also been recorded in the national on-line database of Swedish libraries, Libris.